-- 1. What does King Minos ask Daedalus to invent?
+1. What does King Minos ask Daedalus to invent?
 Tick one.

-- 🔿 a boat
+O α boαt

-- 🔿 a toy
+$\bigcirc$ a toy

-- 🔿 a prison
+O α prison

-- a throne
+O α throne

-- 2. Number the events from 1-4 to show the order that they happened in.
+2. Number the events from 1-4 to show the order that they happened in.

-- Daedalus builds a giant maze.
+Daedalus builds a giant maze.

-- Daedalus and Icarus escape using wings.
+Daedalus and Icarus escape using wings.

-- Daedalus arrives in Crete.
+Daedalus arrives in Crete.

-- Theseus asks Daedalus to help him to slay the Minotaur.
+Theseus asks Daedalus to help him to slay the Minotaur.

-- 3. Draw four lines and complete each sentence.
+3. Draw four lines and complete each sentence.

+Daedalus has a son called Minotaur.

+Daedalus was asked to become the King's master craftsman.

+Icarus flew too close to the Icarus.

+The giant maze trapped the sun.

-- 4. When Icarus is flying, what did Daedalus think that he looked like?
-Tick one. - 🔿 an eagle - 🔾 a god - 🔿 a blackbird - 🔿 a hero - 5.
-Look at the first paragraph.
-Find and copy one word which means the same as really clever. - 6.
-Why did the feathers fall from Icarus's wings? - 7.
-Would you like to try a pair of Daedalus's wings?
+4. .
+When Icarus is flying, what did Daedalus think that he looked like?
+Tick one.
+O an eagle O a god O a blackbird O a hero

+5. Look at the first paragraph.
+Find and copy one word which means the same as really clever.

+6. .
+Why did the feathers fall from Icarus's wings?

+7. Would you like to try a pair of Daedalus's wings?
 Explain your answer.